Home Places to See Page

 Beetles (order Coleoptera, infraclass Neoptera, subclass Pterygota, class Insecta, subphylum Hexapoda, phylum Arthropoda, kingdom Animalia)

 Beetles are the largest insect order; over 350,000 species of beetles have been documented.
-This means that over a third of all known animal species are beetle species.
+This means that about a third of all known animal species are beetle species.
 A very large proportion of them, in turn, are "leaf beetles," those in the Chrysomeloidea superfamily, and a very large proportion of those are in the Chrysomelidae family.

 Beetles have "sheathed" wings: their forewings have become protective shells, called "elytra," for their membranous hind wings, which actually do the flying.
 This is only one of fourteen identifying characteristics of beetles, but one of the two earliest characteristics to appear: beetles have had elytra for the past 285 million years.
 Their hind wings, made of membrane and which are folded up under the elytra, are a later development (245 million years ago), at least for the 90% of beetle species in the suborder Polyphaga (Grimaldi & Engel, 2005, p.
 361).
 Their hind wings are much bigger than their elytra forewings, sometimes sticking out from under these covers when flying beetles land.
 Do they have trouble folding up their big hind wings?
 Some Soldier Beetles do, apparently!